SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

 The following contains a (hopefully growing) list of examples of how a simulation can be analysed interactively.
 We call this _online_ analysis because you are directly using the functionality from the model as if it was a library.
+For simplicity, we use [shallow-water model](@ref shallow_water_model) to demonstrate this.

 ## Mass conservation